GU-CLASP/language-and-perception/events/positronic-brain/positronic-brain.md

 * Multimodal Dialogue
 * Interactive Task Learning

-We foresee an interactive workshop with plenty of time for discussion, complemented with invited talks and presentations of on-going or completed research.
+We foresee an open, interactive workshop with plenty of time for discussion, complemented with invited talks and presentations of on-going or completed research.

 <!-- **Invited speakers** -->